hpcaitech/ColossalAI/docs/trainer_engine.md

-# Build your engine & Customize your trainer
+# Colossal-AI Engine & Customize Your Trainer

-## Build your engine
+## Colossal-AI engine

 To better understand how `Engine` class works, let's start from the conception of the process function in common engines.
 The process function usually controls the behavior over a batch of a dataset, `Engine` class just controls the